 In the meantime, you can help stop microbead pollution in the Bay by checking the labels of your personal care products, particularly exfoliants and cleansers.
 Avoid products containing Polyethylene (PE), Polypropylene (PP), Polyethylene Terephthalate (PET), Polymethyl methacrylate (PMMA), and nylon.

 Microbeads are just one type of microplastic pollution; other small plastic particles come from trash fragments, synthetic clothing fibers, and manufacturing residue.
-Baykeeper is working in partnership with the San Francisco Estuary Institute to measure microplastic pollution in the Bay and to discover more about the sources of this pollution.
+Baykeeper is working in partnership with the San Francisco Estuary Institute (SFEI) to measure microplastic pollution in the Bay and to discover more about the sources of this pollution.
+SFEI and Baykeeper conducted a landmark study of microplastics in the Bay in 2015.
+Now we're using new sampling methods to get even more detailed results.